Resume Headline Examples and Writing Tips

 Personalize Your Headline

 Ideally, your resume headline will be personalized for every job you apply to.
 You want to catch the attention of hiring managers and interviewers with a headline that's relevant to the job requirements.
 If the job description calls for growth and sales, for instance, your headline might read "Grew Revenue 20 Percent."
-For a job where managerial skills are a priority, your headline might be "People-Focused Leader with 10+ Years Managerial Experience."
+For a job in which managerial skills are a priority, your headline might be "People-Focused Leader with 10+ Years Managerial Experience."

 But don't make the mistake of thinking only mid-career or executive-level candidates can use a resume headline — entry-level and early-career candidates can also take advantage of this space to inform hiring managers of their abilities.